logrange/website/docs/dv_api.md

 go build -o streaming-read ./examples/streaming-read
 ```

 Use the 2 executables `read-write` and `streaming-read` to see how it works.
-You need to have Logrange server up and running in its default configuration for listening clients requests on `127.0.0.1:9966`
+You need to have Logrange server unning in its default configuration for listening clients requests on `127.0.0.1:9966`.